Ben's Toolbox for Logic Pro

 Important areas

-Export folder, project name and target structure.
+DestinationExport folder, project name and target structure.

-Multiple export passes with their own settings.
+Bounce RoundsMultiple export passes with their own settings.

-Which tracks are muted for specific rounds.
+Mute RulesWhich tracks are muted for specific rounds.

-Format, sample rate, bit depth, MP3 options and Bounce mode.
+Audio SettingsFormat, sample rate, bit depth, MP3 options and Bounce mode.

-Prefixes, suffixes, numbering, customer specifications and export names.
+Name PresetsPrefixes, suffixes, numbering, customer specifications and export names.

-Replacement or normalization of track names.
+DictionaryReplacement or normalization of track names.

-Complete Bouncer configurations for recurring projects.
+Main PresetsComplete Bouncer Tool configurations for recurring projects.

 Recommended workflow

-Check or select export folder.
+3. Check or select project name and export folder.

-Check with a small test run.
+12. Run a small test run.

-Start complete export.
+14. Start complete export.

 Structured naming

-For the sensible use of Bouncer presets, a uniform naming of subgroups, instruments, audio tracks and stem groups is very helpful.
+For the sensible use of Bouncer Tool presets, a uniform naming of subgroups, instruments, audio tracks and stem groups is very helpful.
 Presets, mute rules, track selection and dictionary refer to the names and structure of your Logic project.
 The more consistent these names are, the more reliably a preset can be applied to different arrangements.

-A simple example: If vocal tracks and vocal subgroups in your projects are always named according to the same principle, a Bouncer preset needs significantly fewer special rules to correctly create main mix, instrumental, TV track or vocal stems.
+A simple example: If vocal tracks and vocal subgroups in your projects are always named according to the same principle, a Bouncer Tool preset needs significantly fewer special rules to correctly create main mix, instrumental, TV track or vocal stems.
 Inconsistent names, on the other hand, force more exceptions and increase the likelihood that a trace will be mishandled in a Bounce round.

 Practice: Anyone who regularly creates many versions, stems or customer submissions should work in a structured manner anyway.
 With a large output, you quickly lose track of things without clear track, group and subgroup names.